openquantumhardware/qick/docs/source/firmware/readouts/readout_v2.rst

-``axis_readout_v2`` mixes the ADC's real-valued input samples down to baseband with an on-chip DDS, then applies an FIR anti-aliasing filter and decimates by 8 before handing the complex (I, Q) stream to :doc:`/avg_buffer`.
+``axis_readout_v2`` mixes the ADC's real-valued input samples down to baseband with an on-chip DDS, then applies an FIR anti-aliasing filter and decimates by 8 before handing the complex (I, Q) stream to :doc:`avg_buffer`.
 Unlike the newer PFB-based readouts, it demodulates a single, software-tunable frequency (no simultaneous multi-tone channelizer).

 The datapath, in order: